translation/rails/README.md

-If you want to create a new client for your favorite language or framework, feel free to reach us on [contact@translation.io](mailto:contact@translation.io) and we'll assist you with the workflow logic and some API documentations.
+If you want to create a new client for your favorite language or framework, feel free to reach us on [contact@translation.io](mailto:contact@translation.io) and we'll assist you with the workflow logic and send you API docs.

 #### Ruby on Rails (Ruby)